 Internet Pet Adoption Scams

-Anyone looking for a puppy, kitten, bird, monkey or any other animal from anyone over the internet other than a qualified breeder, animal shelter or Humane Society should consider their options carefully.
-Before purchasing a pet from someone who solicits you or someone you see advertising on online websites such as Craigslist, youTube or Kijiji consider the following information.
+Anyone looking for a puppy, kitten, bird, monkey or any other animal from anyone over the Internet other than a qualified breeder, animal shelter or Humane Society should consider their options carefully.
+Before purchasing a pet from someone who solicits you or someone you see advertising on online websites such as Craigslist, youTube or Kijiji, read the following information.

 The person offering the pet can be in any country.
 The offer takes several forms but generally offers you a free happy healthy pet that the person is either offering for free (you pay a small amount for shipping) or at a discount.
 Pictures are sent and introduction emails as well.
 Your only obligation is to pay the cost of transporting the pet from its current location to you (door to door).
 Telephone numbers are offered, but there will be no way to contact this person by telephone. (busy, disconnected or no answer)

 To add authority to their proposal, they claim to use PetTravel.com for transport, or other shippers or the names of various organizations in the airline industry such as IATA, IPATA, the FAA and others.

 You will be sent colorful pet immigration documents with or without moving images of airplanes and pictures of pets in crates, check lists, airline information-all pertinent information that would ordinarily make you believe that a pet is on its way.
 Often, legitimate sites, such as Pet Travel Agency, Continental Cargo, SAS, IPATA, and other sites have been cut and pasted with false paperwork to further legitimize the appearance of the scam.
 Even email addresses have been used from legitimate sites and slightly altered to make it seem as if you are in contact with a legitimate source.